dankim444/pennos/doc/README.md

     - Handles script arguments

 ### Error Handling
-An error modules is defined in `lib/pennos-errno.h` and `lib/pennos-errno.c`.
+An error module is defined in `lib/pennos-errno.h` and `lib/pennos-errno.c`.
 This module simply defines the set of error codes used throughout our code, and `P_ERRNO` is the variable that tracks the current error code set at any point in the program. `shell/builtins.h` and `shell/builtins.c` define and implement the `u_perror` function, which is used to display user-level error messages to stdout.

 ## Code Layout